yugendran0705/FlaskRESTapi/README.md

 # FlaskRESTapi

 Description: A backend service for application in which student selects a course from a list of courses and register for it with all endpoints for basic CRUD operations on registrations and courses database for administration purposes with proper JWT authentication.
+Further documentation on use cases and errors are given in the pdf file.

 Documentation: Documentation for Flask REST API.pdf